Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

-As you drive down the steep switchbacks after the Homer Tunnel, you’ll be rewarded with one of my favourite views in all of New Zealand.
-However, the view behind you of the mountain itself is also incredible.
+As you drive down the steep switchbacks after the Homer Tunnel, you’ll be rewarded with one of my favourite views in New Zealand.

 Note: this viewpoint will be closed if there is a risk of an avalanche.